OWASP/Top10/2017/en/0xA5-Misconfiguration.md

 ## Example Scenarios

 Scenario #1: The app server admin console is automatically installed and not removed.
-Default accounts aren’t changed.
+Default accounts aren't changed.
 Attacker discovers the standard admin pages are on your server, logs in with default passwords, and takes over.

 Scenario #2: Directory listing is not disabled on your web server.
 An attacker discovers they can simply list directories to find any file.
 The attacker finds and downloads all your compiled Java classes, which they decompile and reverse engineer to get all your custom code.
 Attacker then finds a serious access control flaw in your application.